Lorent Tolaj: Brighton & Hove Albion

-Born in Aigle, Tolaj joined Brighton & Hove Albion's academy in June 2018 after playing youth football for Swiss side FC Sion.
+Born in Aigle, Tolaj joined Brighton & Hove Albion's academy in June 2018 after playing youth football for Swiss side Sion.
 On 3 December 2019, he played for the under-23 side against Newport County in the second round of the EFL Trophy, when his missed penalty lost the shoot-out following a 0–0 draw after 90 minutes.
 Coach Simon Rusk said it was a result despite Tolaj also missing "a golden late chance" before the final whistle.
 He missed nine months of the 2020–21 season with knee and hamstring injuries.

 On 31 January 2022, he joined Brighton teammate Jensen Weir at EFL League One club Cambridge United on loan until the end of the 2021–22 season after having scored eight goals and three assists for the Brighton under-23 side in the first half of the campaign.
 A day later, he made his debut for the U's as a substitute in a 2–0 away defeat at Bolton Wanderers.

 On 18 April, it was confirmed that Tolaj had left the Abbey Stadium and returned to his parent club after only making five substitute appearances in all competitions for Cambridge.
 Cambridge manager Mark Bonner said that Joe Ironside had returned from injury quicker than expected and that he wanted to prioritise playing time for his club's own players.
 Tolaj scored two goals for the Seagulls' under-23 side in their 4–2 win over Worthing in the 2022 Sussex Senior Challenge Cup final.
 Following the game, coach Andrew Crofts said that "he probably felt a little bit hard done by [at Cambridge] but Lorent has got an exciting future".

 On 23 August 2022, Tolaj signed for League Two side Salford City on loan for the 2022–23 season.
 He scored his first goal in the English Football League (EFL) on 22 November, in a 1–0 EFL Trophy victory over Bradford City at Moor Lane, winning praise from manager Neil Wood for his shooting.
 This was his only goal in 17 appearances for the Ammies.

 On 31 January 2023, Tolaj left Salford and joined Scottish Championship club Dundee on loan until the end of the season.
 He made his debut for the Dark Blues as a substitute in a league game away to Hamilton Academical.
 He made a further two substitute appearances for manager Gary Bowyer.
 In April, Tolaj returned to Brighton after suffering an injury to his achilles tendon, and would only briefly return to Dens Park before the issue flared up again.
 On 16 June 2023, Tolaj was released from his contract with Brighton without making a first-team appearance at Falmer Stadium.